-If you operate a global business with customers in multiple languages, you can dynamically generate invoice PDFs in your customers' preferred languages using one invoice template.
+If you operate a global business with customers in multiple languages, you can dynamically generate PDF files for billing documents, including invoices, credit memos, and debit memos, in your customers' preferred languages using one template.

-This article describes the process of setting up and generating invoice PDFs in multiple languages.
+This article describes the process of setting up and generating PDF files for billing documents in multiple languages.

 Zuora translates only text-based merge fields using the uploaded translation profile.
 It selects the language for translation using the locale in customer's communication profile.
 If the translation profile does not contain a column for the customer's communication profile locale, the original untranslated value for the merge field is used.